Arc Institute: Funding structure

 Funding focuses on "high risk, high reward" science, with flexible funding modeled after organizations like the Broad Institute, Howard Hughes Medical Institute and Chan Zuckerberg Biohub.
 The institute's three main funding categories are Core Investigators, Innovation Investigators, and Ignite Awards.

 Arc core investigators work within the institute itself, and are given a budget to support a lab of up to 20 people and full funding for eight years of laboratory operations.
 The institute also has technology development centers focusing on machine learning, genome engineering, cellular and animal models of human disease, and multiomics.

 Arc Innovation Investigators receive $1 million over five years, while Ignite Awards grant researchers from the three partner universities $100,000 for one year.

 Research

+Arc Institute's stated mission is to "accelerate scientific progress, understand the root causes of complex diseases, and narrow the gap between discoveries and impact on patients".
 The institute brings together researchers from varied backgrounds to facilitate collaboration between biologists doing experimental research and researchers creating new technology.

 In 2024, Patrick Hsu and collaborators developed a new method of genetic engineering called "bridge RNA" with potential advantages in simplicity and precision compared to CRISPR.
 The research was described in two papers published back-to-back in Nature in 2024.

 Also in 2024, Arc researchers led by Hsu and Brian Hie released a large language model trained on biological sequence data.
 Called "Evo", the model uses deep learning to interpret DNA sequences at single-nucleotide resolution and design biological systems such as CRISPR-Cas complexes and transposable elements.
 Evo was published in Science and received recognition from The New York Times in its 2024 "Good Tech Awards".

-In January 2025, Arc Institute announced a partnership with Nvidia to integrate biology and machine learning.
+In January 2025, Arc announced a partnership with Nvidia to integrate biology and machine learning.
+In April 2025, Arc announced a partnership with 10x Genomics and Ultima Genomics to create a curated atlas of single-cell data for building virtual cell models.